 Fewer perks than the best cards, like balance transfers, cashback and rewards

-Choose a card that is more likely to accept you by using our comparison of credit cards for bad credit to find cards that could accept you even if:
+Choose a card that is more likely to accept you by using our comparison of credit cards for bad credit.

 Check each card before you apply because they will specify a minimum age (usually 18 but sometimes more) and income.